linuxserver-archive/docker-plexemail/README.md

 ## Setting up the application

-* Edit the config.conf in the /config folder.
+Edit the config.conf in the /config folder.

-* Update the /config/cron/plexemail as necessary, restart the container for any changes to take effect.
+Update the /config/cron/plexemail as necessary, restart the container for any changes to take effect.

-* See project GIT for more information on configuration: https://github.com/jakewaldron/PlexEmail
+See project GIT for more information on configuration: https://github.com/jakewaldron/PlexEmail

+** Important note for unraid users or those running services such as a webserver on port 80, change port 80 assignment **

 ## Info